vueComponent/ant-design-vue/components/avatar/demo/badge.md

 <us>
 #### With Badge
-Usually used for messages remind.
+Usually used for reminders and notifications.
 </us>

 ```tpl